 What you need to play the game

 ||Figure 1: Court Setup

 A backyard croquet court doesn't have to be a perfectly manicured lawn, but short grass provides the best playing surface.
-If you have room, a full-size court is a rectangle, 100 feet long by 50 feet wide.
-You can adjust the size and shape of the court to fit the available space.
-Use string or chalk to mark definite boundaries, or just mark the corners with flags or stakes.
+If you have room, the official full-size court is a rectangle, 100 feet long by 50 feet wide.
+For backyard play you can adjust the size and shape of the court to fit the available space.
+Use string or chalk to mark definite boundaries if you choose, or just mark the corners with flags or stakes.

 The Wickets and Stakes

 The nine wickets and two stakes are arranged in a double-diamond pattern as shown in the diagram.
 If you are playing on a smaller court, the distances shown should be scaled down in proportion to the length and width of the court.
 The wickets should be firmly planted in the ground, and the width of the wickets should be uniform throughout the court.

 For a two- or four-player, two-sided game, you need four balls.
 The colors usually used are blue, red, black, and yellow.
 One side (with one or two players) plays with blue and black, and the other with red and yellow.
 For a six-player team game, you need six balls.
 In team play, one side plays blue, black, and green, and the other side plays red, yellow, and orange.
 In "one-ball" games, you need one ball per player.